sirisian/ecmascript-types/README.md

 ### Import Types

-This has been brought up before, but possible solutions due to compatability issues would be to introduce "use types"; or since ES6 has them Brenden once suggested something like:
+This has been brought up before, but possible solutions due to compatability issues would be to introduce special imports.
+Brenden once suggested something like:
 ```js
 import {int8, int16, int32, int64} from "@valueobjects";
 //import "@valueobjects";